omar-Abouyoussef/stat-jokes/README.md

 15. What's ur opinion about Trump?.....
 I'm Biased

-16. The Bernouli Triaaals!
+16. The Bernoulli Triaaals!

 17. They say the key to happiness is confidence.
 And the key to confidence is to act a 100% confident .
 I didn't even know you could set an alpha = 0

-18. Racists are worst , they cluster people and are Kmean to them .
+18. Racists are worst, they cluster people and are Kmean to them .

 19. “The death of one man is a tragedy.
 The death of a million is a statistic.” ~ A statistician.
 We mean Stalin

 20. The story never ends at ANOVA.
 There's MANOVA, ANCOVA, and even MANCOVA

-21. Whats a statisticians worst nightmare ?
+21. What's a statistician's worst nightmare ?
 Waking up in a random forest

 22. "The probability of the English winning the world Cup given Harry Maguire is 2e-10.
 It's never coming home"~ Thomas Bayes.